PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:40:42
+Last updated: 2024-04-02 19:41:50
-Random Quote: If you do what you've always done, you'll get what you've always gotten. - Tony Robbins
+Random Quote: Where all think alike, no one thinks very much. - Walter Lippmann